Buy X get Y free is one of the most common types of promotions that almost all retailers use to boost sales numbers.

 - Set Discount Amount to define the number of products that the customer will receive for free.

 - To limit the number of items to get free, enter the number in the Maximum Qty Discount is Applied To field.
-For example, enter “3” to discount only 3 item in accordance with the 9 paid items.
+For example, enter “3” to offer Magento 3 for 2 promotion.

 - In the Discount Qty Step (Buy X) field, enter the quantity that the customer must purchase to qualify for the discount.